saif-mal1k/Salesforce-Notes/3. APEX/chapter 02 OOPS , Access Modifiers/README.md

 - ``abstract``:
     - declares that the class contains abstract methods ( i.e methods that only have signatures, no body defined )

-- ``with sharing``:
-    - ensure sharing rules that apply to current user.

-- ``without sharing``:
-    - default value
-    - ensure that rules of current user are not enforced.

 ---

 <br/>